NorskHelsenett/RabbitMq-IntegrationSample/RabbitMq_Stream_integration/ReadMe.md

 * [.net stream client](https://github.com/rabbitmq/rabbitmq-stream-dotnet-client)

 ### Offset tracking
 It is possible to use a different offset type then what we have in the example.
-We use OffsetTypeTimestamp if there is no offset stored on the server for the SubscriptionIdentifier.
+We use OffsetTypeTimestamp if the init pop job is run, if not then we use OffsetTypeOffset.
-After the client has read a message the offset will be stored on the server.
 The stream client supports OffsetTypeFirst, OffsetTypeLast, OffsetTypeNext, OffsetTypeOffset and OffsetTypeTimestamp.
+Serverside Offset tracking is not supported as i requires writing access to the stream.
+You need to implement your own solution for storing the message offset when a message is consumed.
+Our example shows you how to do it if you want to store after every 10. message.
 More information about the different [offset types](https://github.com/rabbitmq/rabbitmq-stream-dotnet-client#offset-types).